Alternative colours and gemstones to the common natural Birthstones.

 Here are a list of all the birthstones and their colour variations:

-January - Garnet - comes in wine red, raspberry red, grass green and mandarin green!
+January - Garnet - comes in wine red, raspberry red, grass green and mandarin orange!
 It especially looks great with oxidised (blackened) silver or yellow gold.

 February - Amethyst - from pale purple to Royal purple, you can also get Mint green Amethyst.
 Ametrine is also a bi coloured stone with Amethyst and Citrine in the same stone.